 9. Don’t Read Lyrics: Memorize Them

 There are many singers who sing while reading their lyrics on the sheet in front of them.
-That’s not a good practice.
+That’s not good practice.

-When a singer sings reading the lyrics, he can’t fully concentrate on the song but distracted by trying to remember what line is
+When a singer sings reading the lyrics, he can’t fully concentrate on the song but is distracted by trying to remember what line is

-So, I recommend you to memorize your lyrics before every performance.
+So, I recommend you memorize your lyrics before every performance.
 By doing this you can give your 100% on the song without distracting by reading the lyrics.

 Use lyrics sheet only that condition when you really don’t have the time to memorize.

 By memorizing the lyrics you can dedicate your 100% of mental energy to the performance.